Family Law Attorney serving the entire Central and Eastern Connecticut, including Hartford, Middlesex, Tolland, Windham, and New London Counties

 The Circuit Court will first classify which property and debt is considered to be marital, will assign a monetary value to the property and debt, and will distribute the assets in an equitable fashion.

-In Maryland, “equitable” is defined as “what is fair under the circumstances, not what is equal.”
+In Connecticut, “equitable” is defined as “what is fair under the circumstances, not what is equal.”

 In order to make sure the distribution is fair, the judge examines the contributions each spouse made to the marriage.
 This includes financial contribution as well as who took care of the children.
 Other factors taken into consideration while dividing property include: